WorldWideTelescope/pywwt/README.rst

 About
 -----

-This branch of pyWWT hosts data files for sky surveys.
-At the moment, we only offer the fields of the K2 campaign.
-If you have or are aware of files for campaigns of other telescopes, please contribute them and we'll include them here.
+This branch of the pyWWT repository hosts data files needed by the pywwt package, including instrument footprints and the JavaScript files that link the package to the web client.
+The K2 campaign is the only footprint we host at the moment, so if you can point us to files for other sky surveys, please let us know and we'll include them here.